Vasudeva45/merit-mess/README.md

 ![image](https://github.com/user-attachments/assets/ce1f5094-d9de-4469-8b7d-8713391445d6)
-Welcome to the repository for the Project Management Real-Time Website.
+Welcome to the repository for the MeritMess - Project Management Real-Time Website.
 This application provides an efficient platform to manage projects, connect with mentors, track achievements, and monitor your project progress, all in real time.

+MeritMess is a collaborative platform designed for young individuals (13-25 years) to turn their ideas into reality through project management, team collaboration, and mentorship.
+Think of it as a beginner-friendly GitHub meets Trello, with built-in mentorship.

+Why ProGrow?
+• Students struggle to move from ideas to actual projects
+• Hard to find team members with similar interests
+• Limited access to experienced mentors
+• Existing platforms are too complex for beginners
+• Need for practical project experience
 ----------------------------------------------------------------
 Table of Contents:-